Department of State Hospitals - Patton

 These patients are treated under a conservatorship agreement.
 Conservatorships are for severely disabled individuals who represent a danger to themselves or others due to mental illness.
 They have not been charged with a crime, but are instead referred by local community mental health programs through involuntary civil commitment procedures pursuant to the LPS Act.
 Those whose psychiatric conditions require a higher level of care and cannot be treated in locked facilities or board-and-care homes are sent to a state hospital for treatment.
 LPS patients leave state hospitals when their county of residence places them in a different facility, or home with their families, or they have successfully petitioned the court to remove the conservatorship.

 Parolees who committed one of a specified list of crimes and who were treated for a severe mental disorder connected to their original crime can be committed to a state hospital as a condition of parole for a period not to exceed the length of their parole term.
-If the person still requires treatment at the end of their parole term, they may be civilly committed under PC2972 if it is determined that they are a substantial danger to others.
+If the person still requires treatment at the end of their parole term, they can be civilly committed under P.C.
+2972 if it is determined that they are a substantial danger to themselves or others.
 These commitments last for one year and may be renewed annually by the court.
-The focus of treatment for this population involves helping the patient increase their ability to safely and effectively manage the symptoms associated with their mental illness.

-Not Guilty by Reason of Insanity (PC 1026)
+Not Guilty by Reason of Insanity (Penal Code 1026)

 Sexually Violent Predators (Welfare and Institutions Code 6602 & 6604)